Rhetoric of Donald Trump: 2020 presidential campaign

-During the COVID-19 pandemic in 2020, Trump routinely used the phrases "China virus" and "Kung flu", which were scrutinized due to their perceived insensitivity to the rising hate crimes against Asian Americans.
-Trump frequently criticized Antifa and BLM protestors in language that some found concerning.
+During the COVID-19 pandemic in 2020, Trump routinely used the phrases "China virus", "Chinese virus", and "Kung flu", which were scrutinized due to their perceived insensitivity to the rising hate crimes against Asian Americans.
+Trump frequently criticized Antifa and Black Lives Matter (BLM) protestors in language that some found concerning.
 Trump also repeatedly criticized election methods (especially mail-in voting) in certain states, which led to election workers being harassed.
 Assaults and threats against election workers by supporters of Trump increased significantly after the election inspired by his false claims that the election was stolen, which Reuters called "a campaign of intimidation that is stressing the foundation of American democracy".
 Reuters explicitly labeled some of the death threats as inspired by Donald Trump.
 The Justice Department has reviewed over 2000 threats made to election workers, various jurisdictions have brought charges against some of those threatening election workers and 12 states have strengthened laws protecting election workers.

 On May 30, 2020, ABC News published a story that found 54 instances of violence, alleged assaults and threats where Trump was explicitly invoked in court records or other documents, with 41 echoing Trump and 13 in defiance to Trump.
 On January 9, 2021, Vox published "a comprehensive timeline of Trump encouraging hate groups and political violence".